crumblingstatue/cargo-presets/0000-cargo-presets.md

 [unresolved-questions]: #unresolved-questions

 - Could this be a part of `.cargo/config.toml` instead of `.cargo/features.toml`?
 Would it make sense for it to be?
+- Should the feature be named **presets**?
+Would another name make more sense?
+  **build-presets** is slightly more verbose, but might convey the purpose of the feature better.

 # Future possibilities
 [future-possibilities]: #future-possibilities